53v3n3d4/Zukan-Icon-Theme/README.md

 ## Uninstall

+To remove package using Package Control.
+- Menu `Tools > Command Palette > Package Control: Remove Package`
+- Click on `Zukan Icon Theme`

 To uninstall manually, go to your Sublime Text folder.
 - Menu `Sublime Text > Preferences > Browse packages...`
 - Then delete `Zukan-Icon-Theme` inside `Packages` folder

 > Dependecies

 > ST4 uninstall orphans dependencies.
-So dependency `ruamel-yaml` should be deleted when you uninstall/remove package, if not used by other packages.
+So dependency [`ruamel-yaml`](https://packagecontrol.github.io) should be deleted when you uninstall/remove package, if not used by other packages.

 ## Upgrade